FrancescoDeSimone/Automata/README.md

-# golSFML
+# Automata
-A implementation of game of life with SFML library
+A implementation of CA models with SFML library